zalintyre/qaware-blog-source/content/posts/launching-codineers-meetup-roseneim.md

 Neat, isn't it?
 There is absolutely no hassle with asynchronous callbacks or promises.
 You can just return a `Uni<T>` in Rest controllers and Quarkus will take care of the rest.

-You might think of some corner cases regaring error handling - this is also no problem.
+You might think of some corner cases regarding error handling - this is also no problem.
 Quarkus offers a convenient API to handle errors in asynchronous code:

 ```java
 Uni<String> uni = invokePickyService(client)